p-zalejko/service-discovery-intro/slides.md

 * have a custom shutdown endpoint
 * check your configuration and count time
 * deregister the service but do not stop it yet
-* wait for refreshing list of services by all possible instances
+* wait for refreshing list of services by all instances
 * stop it now

 ---